 Throughout history, there have been innumerable educational trends that have searched for the best method to teach students.
-Thinking that all students learn the same way is the biggest mistake that many educational systems have committed throughout history.
+Thinking that all students learn the same way is the biggest mistake that many educational systems have committed.

-The application of incorrect practices drives the demotivation of the student, feeling this demotivation the main cause of academic failure around the world.
+The application of incorrect practices drives the demotivation of students, and feeling this demotivation is the main cause of academic failure around the world.
 Even the most recognized educational trends can fail with unmotivated students.